 This is a dual purpose pin.
-During Master Reset, the state of the \overline{LD} input determines one of two default offset values (127 or 1,023) for the \overline{PAE} and \overline{PAF} flags, along with the method by which these offset registers can be programmed, parallel or serial.
+During Master Reset, the state of the \overline{LD} input determines one of two default offset values (127 or 1,023) for the PAE and PAF flags, along with the method by which these offset registers can be programmed, parallel or serial.
 After Master Reset, \overline{LD} enables write operations to and read operations from the offset registers.
 Only the offset loading method currently selected can be used to write to the registers.
 Offset registers can be read only in parallel.
-A LOW on \overline{LD} during Master Reset selects a default \overline{PAE} offset value of 07FH (a threshold 127 words from the empty boundary), a default \overline{PAF} offset value of 07FH (a threshold 127 words from the full boundary), and parallel loading of other offset values.
-A HIGH on \overline{LD} during Master Reset selects a default \overline{PAE} offset value of 3FFH (a threshold 1,023 words from the empty boundary), a default \overline{PAF} offset value of 3FFH (a threshold 1,023 words from the full boundary), and serial loading of other offset values.
+A LOW on \overline{LD} during Master Reset selects a default PAE offset value of 07FH (a threshold 127 words from the full boundary), and parallel loading of other offset values.
+A HIGH on \overline{LD} during Master Reset selects a default PAE offset value of 3FFH (a threshold 1,023 words from the empty boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary).